flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/truth-or-truth.md

       "Do you miss being a kid?",
       "A world where everyone thinks like you.
-What does it look like?", "What's the last illegal thing you've done?", "Do you think God is real?",
+What does it look like?", "What's the last illegal thing you've done?", "Do you think God exists?",
       "How good are you at dealing with yourself?", "When's the last time you've done something for the first time?", "Are you living up to your potential?",